-You must come to a complete stop while a pedestrian crosses, regardless of whether they’re in your lane or the adjacent one.
-Penalties start at $80 and may be up to $500, plus one point on your license.
+Drivers must come to a complete stop while a pedestrian crosses, regardless of whether they’re in your lane or the adjacent one.
+Penalties start at $80 and may be up to $500, plus one point on your Driver’s License.

 Do not pass another vehicle that has stopped for a pedestrian.

-It is illegal to pass another car in this context, regardless of whether the pedestrian is in a marked crosswalk or not.
-Penalties range from $80 to $500, with one point.
+Passing a vehicle that has stopped for a pedestrian is illegal regardless of whether the pedestrian is in a marked or unmarked crosswalk.
+Penalties range from $80 to $500, with one point on your license.

-Always yield right-of-way to pedestrians when turning at a green signal or arrow.
+Always yield right-of-way to pedestrians when turning at a green signal.

 Whether you’re turning right or left, you must always yield to pedestrians in the crosswalk.
 If you do not, you risk a $90 to $500 penalty and one point on your license.